 Iceland’s small scale makes getting around fairly straightforward – at least during the warmer months.
 From Reykjavík, it’s possible to fly or catch a bus to all major centres, and in summer there are even scheduled buses through the Interior.
 In winter, however, reduced bus services and difficult road conditions might make flying the only practical way to travel.
-It’s also easy enough to hire cars or four-wheel-drives, though those on a budget will find cycling a cheaper alternative.
+It’s also easy enough to rent cars, camper vans or four-wheel-drives, though those on a budget will find cycling a cheaper alternative.

-On the ground, you’ll probably spend a good deal of time on Route 1, or Hringbraut (known in English as the Ringroad), which largely follows the coast in a 1500km circuit of the country via Reykjavík, Akureyri and Egilsstaðir.
-The entire Ringroad is sealed, and in winter snowploughs do their best to keep the route accessible to conventional vehicles, though you’ll still need to take care and use snow tyres.
+On the ground, you’ll probably spend a good deal of time on Route 1, the Ringroad (known in Icelandic as the Hringbraut), which largely follows the coast in a 1500km circuit of the country via Reykjavík, Akureyri, Egilsstaðir and Höfn.
+The entire Ringroad is sealed, and in winter snowploughs do their best to keep the route open to all vehicles.

 Elsewhere, while stretches around towns might be surfaced, the majority of Icelandic roads are gravel.
-Some of these are perfectly decent (if bumpy) to travel over, while many others – such as most roads through the Interior – are only navigable in high-clearance four-wheel-drives.
-Note that Interior roads are only open between June and August; exactly when each opens and closes each year – or whether some open at all – depends on the weather, and the going can be difficult even then.
+While many of these are accessible to all vehicles, some – such as most roads through the Interior – are only negotiable in high-clearance four-wheel-drives.

-Flying in Iceland is good value: a discounted single airfare from Reykjavík to Egilsstaðir, for instance, is 9500kr, far less than the cheapest bus fare for the same journey – and takes just one hour instead of two days.
+Flying in Iceland is good value: the cheapest single airfare from Reykjavík to Egilsstaðir, for instance, is 10,500kr, far less than the cheapest bus fare for the same journey – and takes just one hour instead of two days.
 As an added bonus, you’ll get a different take on Iceland’s unique landscape from above – flying over Vatnajökull’s vast expanse of ice is about the only way to get a grasp of its scale.

-Bus travel is convenient but expensive: one-way fares from Reykjavík are 11,800kr to Akureyri; 13,700kr to Höfn; and around 20,500kr to Egilsstaðir.
+Bus travel is convenient but expensive: one-way fares from Reykjavík are 15,500kr to Akureyri; 11,000kr to Höfn; and around 20,000kr to Egilsstaðir.
 In purely point-to-point terms it costs less to fly, and if you can get a group together, car rental might work out cheaper, depending on how far you’re going and for how long.
-Between October and June, the range of buses is also greatly reduced: Interior roads close, local services dry up, and even along the Ringroad there is no bus service between Egilsstaðir and Höfn.
+Between October and June, the range of buses is also greatly reduced: Interior roads close, local services dry up, and even along the Ringroad there is no single bus service between Egilsstaðir and Höfn.

-Bookings for main-road services can be made online, at the BSÍ terminal in Reykjavík or the SBA terminal in Akureyri, though they’re not really necessary as you can always pay on board, and extra buses are laid on if more than one busload of passengers turns up.
+Bookings for main-road services can be made online, or at the various terminals, though they’re not really necessary as you can always pay on board, and extra buses are laid on if more than one busload of passengers turns up.
 Buses into the Interior, or local tours, will require advance booking, however.

 Bus tours and buses through the Interior

-SBA and Reykjavík Express also run tours, from year-round excursions along the Golden Circle to explorations of the Interior in summer.
+Many of the bus companies also run tours, from year-round excursions along the Golden Circle to explorations of the Interior in summer.
 Though most tours only last a single day, you can get off along the way to camp or make use of mountain huts, and pick up a later bus – let the company know your plans in advance so a space can be reserved for you.
-Make sure, too, that you know when the next bus is due, as only the Kjölur route is covered daily.
+Make sure, too, that you know when the next bus is due.

-Interior routes covered by bus tours from Reykjavík include the Fjallabak route, which takes you past Landmannalaugar’s thermal springs and a wild gorge system; and trips across the country to Mývatn either via the impressively barren Sprengisandur route or the easier and slightly more scenic Kjölur route.
+Interior routes covered by bus tours from Reykjavík include the Fjallabak route, from Landmannalaugar to Skafatafell via Eldgjá’s wild gorge system; and trips across the country to Mývatn either via the impressively barren Sprengisandur route or the easier and slightly more scenic Kjölur route.
 Local tours tackle the trip to the mighty Askja caldera south of Mývatn; and Lakagígar, site of a massive eighteenth-century eruption in the south of the country.

 Driving around Iceland allows far greater flexibility than taking the bus.
-Car rental is expensive for solo travellers but might work out a reasonable deal if you’re in a group, and it’s also possible to bring your own vehicle into the country by ferry.
+Car rental is expensive for solo travellers but can work out a reasonable deal in a group, and it’s also possible to bring your own vehicle into the country by ferry from Denmark.
 UK, US, Canadian, Australian and New Zealand driving licences are all valid for short-term visits.

-Except in the larger towns, fuel pumps are increasingly automated and sometimes completely unstaffed: you pay at the pump using your credit/debit card with PIN.
+Fuel pumps are almost always automated: you pay at the pump using your credit/debit card with PIN.
 If you don’t have a credit/debit card, buy a dedicated card for a particular brand of station (N1 is probably the most widespread).
-Annoyingly, some automatic pumps are designed so that you have to select the amount you want in litres and pay before filling up, which means you risk buying too much.
-Fuel currently costs 245kr per litre for standard unleaded petrol (95 Octane, or blýlaust).
+Fuel currently costs 225kr per litre for standard unleaded petrol (95 Octane, or or blýlaust).

-Car-rental agencies, offering everything from small economical runarounds to motor homes and gas-guzzling four-wheel-drives, are found in settlements across Iceland, though in smaller places the selection will be limited.
-Hiring in Iceland is expensive and you might save money by organizing things in advance online: once here, the Reykjavík tourist information offices also have each rental agent’s brochures for directly comparing prices.
+Car-rental agencies, offering everything from small economical runarounds to camper vans, motor homes and gas-guzzling four-wheel-drives, are found in settlements across Iceland, though in smaller places the selection will be limited.
+Rental rates are highest June–August; book ahead and online for the best deals.

-Including CDW and unlimited kilometres, prices for a small sedan such as a Toyota Yaris start around 15,000kr per day, or 92,000kr per week.
-For a four-wheel-drive, however, you’re looking at 30,000kr per day, 180,000kr per week, plus heavy fuel consumption.
-Campervans – while upwards of 58,000kr per day, or 300,000kr per week – begin to look better given that you save money on accommodation and eating out.
+Including CDW and unlimited kilometres, peak season (June–August) prices for a small sedan such as a Toyota Yaris start around 9,000kr per day.
+For a four-wheel-drive, you’re looking at upwards of 20,000kr per day, plus heavy fuel consumption.
+Camper vans – while 25,000kr and up per day – do at least help you save money on accommodation.
+Expect thirty percent discounts if renting outside the peak season (Sept–May).

 Bringing your own vehicle

 The Norröna vehicle ferry from Denmark to Seyðisfjörður in the East Fjords makes bringing your own vehicle into Iceland fairly straightforward, though obviously you have to get it to Denmark first.
-Assuming you have been living outside Iceland for the previous twelve months, you’re allowed to import the vehicle and 200 litres of fuel duty free for up to one year starting from the date of entry.
+Assuming you have been living outside Iceland for the previous twelve months, you’re allowed to import the vehicle and 200 litres of fuel (in fuel tanks, not jerry cans) duty free for up to one year starting from the date of entry.
 You’ll need to produce proof that the vehicle is registered or rented by you, and has third-party insurance.
 Overstay and you’ll be liable to full import duties on the vehicle.

 Driving regulations and road conditions

-Icelanders have a cavalier attitude to driving in conditions that most other people would balk at – they have to, or would probably never get behind the wheel – and take dirt tracks and frozen twisting mountain roads very much in their stride.
+Icelanders have a cavalier attitude to driving in conditions that most other people would baulk at – they have to, or would probably never get behind the wheel – and take dirt tracks and frozen twisting mountain roads very much in their stride.
 There’s a national tendency not to use indicators, and to gravitate towards the road’s centre.
-Aside from the weather and potential road conditions, however, low-volume traffic makes for few problems.
+Low-volume traffic makes for few problems, though an increasing number of visitors have been involved in accidents caused by poor weather and road conditions – know your own abilities and the limits of your vehicle.

 Cars are left-hand drives and you drive on the right.
 The speed limit is 50km an hour in built-up areas, 90km an hour on surfaced roads, and 80km an hour on gravel.
 Seat belts are compulsory for all passengers, and headlights must be on at least half-beam all the time.